The beautiful mountains of Washington make for a fast paced recreation spot throughout the year.

 Stay updated with the weather conditions before booking your trip, as the winter storms can sometimes close or delay operations at the resort.

-The quaint visitor centre is equipped with various exhibits, warming area, restrooms and a park film to take a break from all the winter adventures.
+The quaint visitor center is equipped with various exhibits, a warming area, restrooms, and a park film to take a break from all the winter adventures.

 - Distance: 100 miles from Seattle